 - How much is delivery?
 Make sure to factor in delivery costs to the overall rental price.

 - Does your job site have a dock with the right height to move the scissor lift inside?
+Let your rental equipment provider know the dock height at your job site so you don’t get stuck with the wrong equipment.
 Don’t overlook this small but critical detail.
-Let your rental equipment provider know the dock height at your job site, so you don’t get stuck with the wrong piece of equipment.

 Other questions to consider whether you rent or buy: